 Renewable generation is being installed rapidly, but the NEM's energy markets, networks and operations must evolve to be ready for very high penetrations of renewable energy.
-More action is needed to make sure that system services, resource adequacy and operational capability are in place in time for coal retirements.
+Continued action is needed to make sure that system services, resource adequacy and operational capability are in place in time for coal retirements.

-AEMO continues to work with governments, market bodies and industry on the technical requirements for a secure power system capable of operating at 100% renewables, and subsequent evolution of market frameworks and settings to deliver those requirements in both investment and operational timeframes.
+The Australian Energy Market Commission (AEMC) has released a system security transition plan as part of a suite of rule changes aimed at addressing these risks.
+AEMO also continues to work with governments, market bodies and industry on the technical requirements for a secure power system capable of operating at 100% renewables, and subsequent evolution of market frameworks and settings to deliver those requirements in both investment and operational timeframes.